An Island Adventure on the

 Thank you, Thank you, Thank you!!!

-NOW is the time to join SRTA... all new memberships will apply to 2015.
+NOW is the time to join SRTA... all new memberships will apply to 2016 as well as the remainder of 2015.

 Many thanks to our 2013 islands stewards: John Meister, Tim Schaeffer, Sara Nicholas, Joe Frassetta, Marci Mowery, Jack Ridings, Julie Hoskins, Desiree Fox, Kelly Donaldson, Andrew Donaldson, Clark Miller, Linda Danner, Keith Danner, Meghan McCann, Josh McKinney, Pat Reilly, Tony Reilly, Harrisburg Inner City Outings, Ben Margerum, Erin Margerum, Keith Smalley, Jay Riley, Stephen Williams, John Olin, Jeff Miller and family, William Abers, Sam Simpson, Gary Tanner, Jay Knipmeyer, and, last but not least, Ed Griegel and the crew at Sunbury Generation, LLC.
 We couldn’t do it without all of you!
 And another VERY SPECIAL THANKS to Sunbury Generation for supporting the SRTA through proceeds from an annual golf outing that they sponsor.

 Under the Trail Stewardship section of the web site, go to the Forms-Docs page to print out a copy of the Membership Application.
 Find out about a reduced price and premium for getting a two year membership!

 Go to the Trail News page to read the Winter 2014 newsletter issue.
 Read about the special premium available to members who sign up for 2 years at a reduced rate!